 2025 IDA-GA Teen Board

-• Join Brennan and Payton West for storytime at The Bookshelf in Thomasville on October 4 at 11:00 am.
-They will be reading Brilliant Bea, an inspirational story about a girl with dyslexia.
-Learn more about this event and the book: https://ga.dyslexiaida.org/event/storytime-thomasville/
+Brennan and Payton West hosted storytime at The Bookshelf in Thomasville on October 4, 2025 in celebration of Dyslexia Awareness Month.
+They read Brilliant Bea, an inspirational story about a girl with dyslexia.
+Consider talking with your local bookstore or library about doing somethng similar this month.
+Learn more about this event and the book at https://ga.dyslexiaida.org/event/storytime-thomasville/

-• 2025 Teen Board Members will be at this year’s Dyslexia Dash volunteering and managing other teen volunteers.
-Come on out for a morning of fun on October 18.📢 New this year at the Dyslexia Dash!
-Teen Board Shout-Outs: Keep an eye out for our Teen Board Dash Scouts!
-Teen Scouts will capture joy-filled moments and hand out fun shout-out tokens throughout the morning.
-Participants might just be spotted for their spirit, spark, or sense of style!
-If you receive a token, you will be included in our Race Day video recap!
+2025 Teen Board Members came out in big numbers to lend a helping hand at the Dyslexia Dash on October 18.
+Teen Scout Layne Huey and other volunteers captured joy-filled moments and handed out fun shout-out tokens throughout the morning.
+Participants were spotted for their spirit, spark, or sense of style!
+If you received a token, let us know!
+We want to be sure your picture is included in our Race Day video recap!

 Hi!
 I’m Kenzie Leonard, and welcome to the IDA College Q&A series.
 Here, we explore tools to help navigate the transition from high school to college for students with learning disabilities.
 I created this project after struggling to find information on how accommodations, testing, and accessible services differ in higher educational environments.
 Stay tuned for more exciting interviews about navigating college life and the application process as a student with a learning disability.